 - Research Workshop organised at the University of Zurich, October 5-6 2017.

-Challenges to democracy II: Trust and Distrust in Politics
+Citizen Trust and Distrust in Politics

 While the study of political trust has been at the heart of political behaviour research, very little is known about the role of distrust in politics and its consequences for democratic system stability.
 At the same time, political developments across Europe and the US point to the fact that the prevailing sentiment citizens harbour towards their political class, parties and institution is, indeed, distrust.
 My doctoral thesis focused on the conceptualisation and measurement of political distrust and answered the questions of what citizens mean when they claim to distrust politicians and institutions.
 My current research expands on this and investigates the impact of distrust, the points when distrust spills over from specific to systemic levels and the possibilities for distrust reversal.